 Careers in Electrical Engineering

-HBU Electrical Engineering majors are ready to work with many types of employers nationwide.
-Electrical engineers research, design, develop, test or supervise the manufacturing and installation of electrical equipment, components or systems for commercial, industrial, military or scientific use.
-Students in the Bachelor of Science in Electrical Engineering Program at Houston Baptist University receive excellent classroom learning and hands-on experience in labs and internships to be prepared for successful careers as electrical engineers.
+HBU Electrical Engineering (EE) majors are ready to work with many types of employers nationwide to research, design, develop, test or supervise the manufacturing and installation of electrical equipment, components or systems for commercial, industrial, military or scientific use.
+Students at Houston Baptist University receive excellent classroom learning and hands-on experience in labs and internships to be prepared for successful careers.

 According to O*Net Online, which is sponsored by the US Department of Labor, Electrical Engineering career paths reflect a range of job titles.
 Here’s a sample: